FREQUENTLY ASKED QUESTIONS

 What forms of payment do you accept?

-Cash, Check (made payable to Jordan Hunt), Venmo, or Zelle
+Cash, Check (made payable to The Hunt is Over), Venmo, or Zelle